-Penalty Worksheet 1 - Late-payment penalty for underpayment of estimated tax date in Step 2, Line 9a for each guarter, do not complete Penalty Worksheet 1.
+Penalty Worksheet 1 - Late-payment penalty for underpayment of estimated tax

 If the amount on Line 13 is positive (greater than zero) for any quarter, you may owe a late-payment penalty for underpayment of estimated tax.
 Use this worksheet to figure the penalty for any unpaid quarter.